-Week 14 of the NFL season wraps up with a massive game in the NFC wild-card race between the Seattle Seahawks and Minnesota Vikings.
-Game time is set for 8:15 EST on Monday, December 10, at CenturyLink Field in Seattle.
-The game can be seen nationally on ESPN.
+Week 13 of the NFL season comes to a conclusion with a heavyweight showdown in the NFC between the Minnesota Vikings and Seattle Seahawks.
+Game time is at 8:15 EST on Monday, December 2 at CenturyLink Field in Seattle.
+The game will be broadcast on ESPN.

-Oddsmakers list the Seahawks as 3.5-point favorites at home.
-The over/under for the game is set at 45 points.
-Be sure to check out a full list of this week’s NFL betting odds.
+Oddsmakers list the Seahawks as 3-point favorites at home with an over/under of 50 points.
+Don’t forget to check out a full list of the Week 13 NFL odds.

 The Vikings are hoping that last week’s long-awaited bye week won’t interrupt their momentum heading down the stretch.
 Minnesota has won six of their last seven games to pull even with the Packers at 8-3 heading into Week 13.
 While that record gives them a two-game cushion in the Wild Card standings, the Vikings would surely prefer to get ahead of the Packers and win the NFC North.

 Minnesota catches a little bit of a break with their last-season schedule, which includes three home games and three games against losing teams over the final five weeks of the season.
 However, this week’s road game against the Seahawks and a Week 16 showdown with the Packers are the two most important games the Vikings will play the rest of the season.
 If they can steal a win on the road on Monday, it would give their division title hopes a huge lift.